 THE FREE VINTAGE MAPS OF EUROPE

-There is also detailed close-ups of the Mediterranean Country of Malta and the British Colony of Gibraltar.
-This map would look fantastic on the wall, it’s just so interesting to look out to see how Europe has changed so much over the last 100 years.
+There are also detailed close-ups of the Mediterranean Country of Malta and the British Colony of Gibraltar.
+This map would look fantastic on the wall, it’s just so interesting to look out to see how Europe has changed so much over the last 100 years

 I don’t know what Atlas that this vintage map of Russia was from originally as it was a loose one in my collection.
 I do, however, believe it is well over 100 years old.

 This map is again in German.
-It is looks like something from a vintage geography text book.
+It looks like something from a vintage geography textbook.
 I’m not sure what the scales and colours represent but I just love the colourfulness of this map.